 Q: After trying for 6 months, my 2-year old daughter refuses to drink milk or eat yogurt.
 I’m worried that she’s missing out on nutrients by not drinking milk.
 Can you please let me know what the impact of her not drinking milk is and provide some suggestions as to what I should be providing her via vitamins and/or food to make up for any deficiencies?

 A: The most important nutrients in milk are calcium and vitamin D. Milk also has potassium, phosphorus, vitamin A and B vitamins but those are not difficult to find in other foods.
-At age 2 your daughter only needs 500mg of calcium daily.
-Because 1.5 oz of cheese contains 300mg, 2 ounces of cheese would almost get her there.
-See this list for nondairy sources of calcium.
+At age 2 the recommended allowance for your daughter is 700mg of calcium daily.
+Because 1.5 oz of cheese contains 300mg, 2 ounces of cheese would get her halfway there.
+See this list for non-dairy sources of calcium.

 You can also try fortified orange juice and smoothies with yogurt/milk.
 But because your daughter is only a toddler, I would continue to offer her milk with meals and with her cereal.
 When she gets older her calcium needs will go up and dairy is a great way to help her meet her needs.